akshataharve/fresh/README.md

 This is a mini project on image recognition for movies using Tensorflow API provided by Google.

 milk:
-This is DBMS mini project on Milk supply database management system.
+This is a DBMS mini project on Milk supply database management system.